Festivals & Events

 Bird festivals around the country celebrate birds as well as local wildlife.
 Festivals and events may include bird walks, workshops, talks about different bird species and conservation projects, and educational activities for all ages.
 Most festivals have activities appropriate for all levels of interest and ability.

 Many national wildlife refuges and other wildlife areas have special festivals and events around peak bird migration or other spectacular wildlife events.
-For example, International Migratory Bird Day is celebrated across the Western Hemisphere.
+For example, World (formerly International) Migratory Bird Day is celebrated across the Western Hemisphere.
 Since many places have greater bird diversity and abundance during the colder months, you can usually find an event at any time of the year.

 Below is just a small sample of the types of festivals and events held around the country.
-To find more, search online using keywords such as “bird festival” or “wildlife event.”
+To find more, check out a calendar of festivals on or near national wildlife refuges, or simply search online using keywords such as “bird festival” or “wildlife event.”

 Please note: Links do not imply official sponsorship or endorsement of any event.
 Please check the individual host sites for dates, event schedule, associated costs, registration, and any other details or to contact them for more information.